 When you buy a redeemable deed property in Texas, you either get back whatever you paid plus 25%, or you get the property.
 If you get the property, you’ll be responsible for that deed of trust.

 If you go to a big auction, like in Harris county, you’ll see 10 or 12 auctioneers in the same room auctioning different properties at the same time.
-So, you’ll have to pick which to go to, but why are they auctioning?
+You’ll have to pick which to go to.

 How do you make money?
 You make money in two ways in Texas, and you make powerful amounts of money.